GoogleCloudPlatform/ai-infra-cluster-provisioning/sample_workloads/megatron-demo/README.md

 ### Select project, zone, and resource prefix
 Adjust the values in `set-enviroment.sh` to suit your case.
 ```
+export PROJECT=supercomputer-testing

+# GKE cluster name, location, and scale
-export PROJECT=<your-project-id>
+export PREFIX=sufkha-nemo-demo-test
-export PREFIX=<prefix-for-resource-names>
+export REGION=us-central1
-export REGION=<target-region>
+export ZONE=us-central1-c
-export ZONE=<target-zone>
+export E2_NODE_COUNT=4
 export A3_NODE_COUNT=4

-export E2_NODE_COUNT=4
+# GKE cluster shared Filestore (i.e. NFS)
+# Tier is one of {basic, standard, premium, zonal, or enterprise}
 export NFS_SIZE="1Ti"
+export NFS_TIER="enterprise"
 ```
 The E2 nodes are used for system services (e.g. DNS pods, custom controllers).
-Some of these variables are exposed to Terraform by defining additional environment variables using the `TF`
+Some of these variables are exposed to Terraform by defining additional environment variables using the `TF_VAR_` prefix.

 Enable this environment in your shell by running:
 ```